isomerpages/moh-bioethics/publications/press-releases/_posts/2002-11-12-release-of-second-report-by-the-bioethics-advisory-committee-on-human-tissue-research-in-singapore.md

 ---
 layout: post
-title:  "Release of second report by The Bioethics Advisory Committee on Human Tissue Research in Singapore"
+title:  "Release of second report by the Bioethics Advisory Committee on Human Tissue Research in Singapore"
 permalink: "/publications/press-releases/release-of-second-report-by-the-bioethics-advisory-committee-on-human-tissue-research-in-singapore"
 date: 2002-11-12
 ---

-**Summary:**

 New Report by Bioethics Advisory Committee on Human Tissue Research

 Follows upon earlier Report of the BAC on Stem Cells and Cloning issued in June 2002

-BAC sets out new national guidelines for human tissue banking, and for biomedical research which involves the use of human tissue samples
+BAC sets out new national guidelines for human tissue banking, and for biomedical research which involves the use of human tissue samples.

-BAC recommends building on current system of institutional self-regulation by tissue bankers, and suggests safeguard in the form of a statutory licensing system for research tissue banks
+BAC recommends building on current system of institutional self-regulation by tissue bankers, and suggests safeguard in the form of a statutory licensing system for research tissue banks.

-BAC is of the view that responsibly-managed research tissue banks should be encouraged as a vital contribution to the development and the advancement of the life sciences in Singapore, so that Singaporeans may continue to benefit from research and advances in knowledge in the life sciences, which have contributed substantially to the high standards of health care, physical well-being, and long life-expectancy enjoyed by Singaporeans extensive consultation process with religious, professional and civic organisations and experts which began in February 2002 with the publication of its Consultation Paper on Human Tissue Research
+BAC is of the view that responsibly-managed research tissue banks should be encouraged as a vital contribution to the development and the advancement of the life sciences in Singapore, so that Singaporeans may continue to benefit from research and advances in knowledge in the life sciences, which have contributed substantially to the high standards of health care, physical well-being, and long life-expectancy enjoyed by Singaporeans extensive consultation process with religious, professional and civic organisations and experts which began in February 2002 with the publication of its Consultation Paper on Human Tissue Research.

-Feedback and views of parties in the consultation process are included in the new Report
+Feedback and views of parties in the consultation process are included in the new Report.

 ---